 Make Sure You Are in Good Health

-Thinking about walking the Camino often brings to mind healthy practices that you should be doing anyway.
-For instance, make sure your visits to your doctor and dentist are up to date, and any treatment you need addressed.
+Thinking about walking the Camino often brings to mind healthy practices that you benefit from doing back home, too.
+For instance, make sure your visits to your doctor and dentist are up to date.
 Talk with your primary care doctor about doing the Camino.
-Take good care of yourself before you leave and while you are walking.
+In other words take good care of yourself before you leave and while you are walking.
 For most of us this will be the longest walk of our lives.

 Fitness Back Home Prepares You for the Difficulty

-Being active and fit for your everyday life at home is good practice anytime, and it will put you in a good position to accomplish the physical challenge of the Camino.
+Being active and fit for your everyday life at home is good practice anytime.
+It's a good start to put you in a good position to accomplish the physical challenge of the Camino.
 So if you are not a very active person at this moment, begin taking steps in that direction.
 The sooner you begin, the better for your health and your upcoming Camino.
-And furthermore, the more you can walk as part of your every day life back home, the more you will learn what your capabilities are.
+Furthermore, the more you can walk as part of your every day life back home, the more you will learn what your capabilities are.
 Whatever your fitness level, go at your own pace.
 For example, don’t let a guidebook itinerary or walking partners push you harder than you can go.

 Most Injuries on the Camino Are "Overuse Injuries"

-We know an Olympic athlete who pushed herself to tears and minor injuries trying to cross the Pyrenees too fast on her first day.
-Set a pace for yourself that you can maintain without hurting yourself based on some simple training and testing we suggest.
+We know an Olympic athlete who pushed herself to tears and minor injuries.
+She tried to cross the Pyrenees too fast on her first day.
+Set a pace for yourself that you can maintain without hurting yourself.
 If you make a plan beginning with the phrase, “I should be able to ______,” stop right there.
-We have often met pilgrims who set up a schedule for walking the Camino based on having been able to walk 15 - 20mi (24 - 32k) on one or two Saturdays back home.
-This type of thinking does not take into consideration that when you are walking EVERY day for several hours each day, you might need to walk shorter distances to allow for daily recovery and care along the way.
+We know many pilgrims who schedule walking the Camino based on having walked 15 - 20mi (24 - 32k) on one day.
+This type of thinking does not consider doing that EVERY day for several hours each day.
+You might need to walk shorter distances to allow for daily recovery and care along the way.

 How Long Will It Take Me to Walk the Camino?

-In order to answer this question and guide you, we have to ask you to do some self-evaluation about your health, fitness level, and reasons for walking the Camino.
-Finishing well, injury free, and in the time you have set aside for your journey, is what we propose as a general goal for everyone.
-It is difficult for most people to duplicate the daily physical demands of a pilgrimage while back home, because most people can’t spend the time walking 4-6 hours per day.
+In order to answer this question and guide you, do some self-evaluation.
+Consider your health, fitness level, and reasons for walking the Camino.
+We hope to help you finish well, injury free, and in the time you have set aside.
+It's true that it's impossible to duplicate the daily physical demands of a pilgrimage while back home.
+Most people can’t spend the time training 4-6 hours per day.
 It is difficult to assess what you will be able to sustain day after day on the Camino.
-Recovery time will be different for everyone after a day’s hard walk, and getting enough sleep to walk a full day every day is a challenge for many people.
+Recovery time will be different for everyone after a day’s hard walk. in addition getting enough sleep to walk a full day every day is also a challenge for people.
 Be as ready as you can be for the Camino's difficulty level.

 Determine Your Pace Before You Go